wxai-space/LightAgent/README.md

 - **Complex Goals** 🌳: Built-in Tree of Thought (`ToT`) module with reflection, supporting complex task decomposition and multi-step reasoning, enhancing task processing capabilities.
 - **Multi-Agent Collaboration** 🤖: Simpler to implement multi-agent collaboration than Swarm, with built-in LightSwarm for intent recognition and task delegation, enabling smarter handling of user input and delegating tasks to other agents as needed.
 - **Independent Execution** 🤖: Tasks and tool calls are completed autonomously without human intervention.
-- **Multi-Model Support** 🔄: Compatible with OpenAI, Zhipu ChatGLM, Baichuan Large Model, Step Star, DeepSeek, Qwen series large models.
+- **Multi-Model Support** 🔄: Compatible with OpenAI, Zhipu ChatGLM, Baichuan Large Model, StepFun, DeepSeek, Qwen series large models.
 - **Streaming API** 🌊: Supports OpenAI streaming format API service output, seamlessly integrates with mainstream chat frameworks, enhancing user experience.
 - **Tool Generator** 🚀: Just provide your API documentation to the [Tool Generator], which will automatically create exclusive tools for you, allowing you to quickly build hundreds of personalized custom tools in just 1 hour to improve efficiency and unleash your creative potential.
 - **Agent Self-Learning** 🧠️: Each agent has its own scene memory capabilities and the ability to self-learn from user conversations.